rithvik-2006/Sem5Notes/LinearOptimization/SundarNotes/Lecture2.md

 ### 3. Operations Used in Gaussian Elimination

-Only two fundamental operations are used during this transformation process:
+Two fundamental operations are used during this transformation process:

 1.  **Exchanging two rows.**
 2.  **Replacing `row_j` with $\alpha \cdot \text{row_i} + \text{row_j}$, where $\alpha$ is some constant.**